arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 .. note::

     You might notice that we use a large validation set here.
-    This is the same situation as in :ref:`02-tabular-tutorial`, to ensure that we have all classes present in the validation set.
+    This a similar situation as in :ref:`02-tabular-tutorial`, where we used a manual validation set to ensure that we have all classes present in the validation set.
+    Here, we take the lazier approach and just make the validation set larger.
     Currently the framework does not handle having a mismatch in which classes are present in the training and validation sets.